carawarner/agnostic-calculator/README.md

 ![Travis](https://travis-ci.com/carawarner/agnostic-calculator.svg?branch=master)

-A Python3 library for evaluating mathematical expressions wheren numbers are not expected to be base-10.
+A Python3 library that parses strings representing mathematical expressions.
+The `Calculator` takes a `converter` by which means you can specify numerical types other than regular base 10 numbers.
+There is one converter available: `roman`.

 ## How to install